-In determining its use of financial or other resources, the Council will consider overall impact and the outcomes to be achieved.
-These will include:
+In determining its use of financial or other resources, the Council will consider overall impact.
+The following outcomes provide a clear focus on what the Council will seek to achieve as a result of its investment in a strong and distinctive arts and cultural offer:

-Economic impact and contribution to local wealth in a range of ways such as jobs created and safeguarded, number of visitors and visitor spend, local spend and businesses benefitting, contribution to Place and to the attractiveness of the district and the wider region to businesses and to those who live, work, study and visit the area.
-Impact on local communities and social value, including quality of life, skills and prospects for local people, health and well-being, inclusive and engaged communities, satisfaction with the area as a place to live, reduced reliance on public support services, impact on priority groups or areas.
+Economic impact and contribution to community wealthbuilding

+Local jobs created and safeguarded; fair employment; meaningful work; skills and educational attainment; inclusion; number of visitors; local audiences; local spend; local businesses benefitting; contribution to the attractiveness of the district and wider region to those who live, work, study and visit the area here.

+Impact on local communities and social value

+Quality of life; skills and prospects for local people; health and well-being; inclusive and engaged communities; satisfaction with the area as a place to live; reduced reliance on public support services; impact on priority groups or areas.

+Environmental outcomes and climate change action

+Reduction in carbon emissions, for example, by encouraging use of green transport, use of clean energy, reducing energy and resource requirements, low carbon catering, reducing consumption of materials, re-use and recycling.
+It is expected that digital technology will underpin and enable some significant reductions in carbon emissions.

-Contribution to Place outcomes, including improving the reputation and profile of the area for a quality and distinctive cultural offer, protecting and enhancing heritage, increased local, national and international audiences.
+Contribution to Place

+Reputation and profile of the area for its quality and distinctive cultural offer; protected and enhanced heritage assets; animation of places and spaces within the district to create vibrancy and engage communities; increased local, national and international audiences.